 Sometimes the earth splits open for no apparent reason.
-It’s pretty frightening to witness a giant, miles-long gash that makes the surface feel unstable and us humans feel rather small and vulnerable to be swallowed up by the ground.
-Many “mysterious earth” websites and those who believe that the End Times are upon us will focus on these happenings as if they are unprecedented, unexplainable, and worthy of panic and prayers.
+It’s pretty frightening to witness giant, miles-long ground cracks that makes the surface feel unstable and we humans feel rather small and vulnerable to be swallowed up by the ground.
+Many “mysterious earth” websites and those who believe that the End Times are upon us will focus on these earth fissures as if they are unprecedented, unexplainable, and worthy of panic and prayers.

 Not quite.
 A recent example of a ground crack scaring the bejeezus out of people was a giant fissure reported in Arizona by LiveScience and Science Alert a week ago.
 The opening in the soil was up to 3m across, 25-30 ft deep and 2 miles long, not too shabby.
 A drone dramatically traced it from the air.

 While this particular ground fissure was formed in 2013-2014, it got attention from sensationalist outlets like Daily Mail, SOTT.net (Signs of the Times) and Coast to Coast AM because it’s scary and feeds into the narrative they promote, earth fissures unrelated to seismicity are rather common.
 In fact, the Arizona Geological Survey monitor 26 areas mostly in Central Arizona where 170 miles of fissures are mapped.
 Why here?
 Well, the cause is pretty clear: people have overpumped the aquifers and now the ground is compacting and sinking.
 Fissures have been noted here since the late 70s related to extensive groundwater withdrawals in the Sonoran desert.
 The only water available in the desert for irrigation is deep wells.
 Fissures were first noted near Eloy in 1929.
 Officials here call it “groundwater mining” because of the removal of so much of the commodity.